daveshanley/quobix.com/content/articles/asyncapi-pubsub-using-golang/index.md

 ## 3. Exposing the service via REST

-If we want to also expose this AsyncAPI Pub-Sub service over a RESTful transport using OpenAPI, Plank provides us with this helpful lifecycle hook called '**GetRESTBridgeConfig**'.
+If we want to also expose this AsyncAPI Pub-Sub service over a RESTful transport using OpenAPI, Plank provides us with this helpful lifecycle hook called `GetRESTBridgeConfig`.

-Plank makes it easy to 'bridge' Synchronous and Asynchronous APIs together by allowing services to provide a '**RESTBridgeConfig**' (or not).
+Plank makes it easy to 'bridge' Synchronous and Asynchronous APIs together by allowing services to provide a `RESTBridgeConfig` (or not).

 The config tells Plank the service's channel, the path to use, the HTTP request type, and options for allowing _OPTIONS_ and _HEAD_ requests.